-If you have an associate’s in cybersecurity, you also have the option of expanding your knowledge and taking your education further, like going after your Bachelor of Science in Cybersecurity.
+If you have a cybersecurity associate degree, you also have the option of expanding your knowledge and taking your education further, like going after your Bachelor of Science in Cybersecurity.

 According to the BLS, this particular four-year degree prepares you for jobs with titles such as computer network architect, computer programmer, computer systems analyst, database administrator, information security analyst, network and computer systems administrator, and software developer.